joomlashack/ShackExtensionSupport/README.md

 ### License Keys

-There is a param to configure multiple license keys, which will be used to authenticate the update and download for Pro Extensions.
+There is a param to configure a license key, which will be used to authenticate the update and download for Pro Extensions.

 ### Update Channel